grsw7790/GSweeneyFinal/codeDoc.md

 as I was already polling for LCD touches it felt pretty natural.

 ### -- SCHEDULER --
 Our scheduler is also largely the same just with different events.
-I only found the need to have one event for this project although in hidsight it may have made my life easier to use more events to eliminate some repeatative code or something of this sort.
+I only found the need to have one event for this project although in hindsight it may have made my life easier to use more events to eliminate some repetitive code or something of this sort.
 ```C
 #define	DROP_EVENT		(1 << 0)
 ```
 This is the only event I used for the project to prompt the program to drop a piece.

 ### -- APPLICATION CODE --
-I wrote a few new function in application code, only three of them being worth explaining fully.
+I wrote a few new functions in application code, only three of them being worth explaining fully.

 ```C
 void AppDispBoard(uint8_t board[][NUM_COL]);